 Pr.
-Code Description OU.30 Trip Out Mode the relevan operation of After select the trip occ Fault trip relay operates based on the fault trip output settings.
-When a fault trip occurs in the relevant terminal and relay will operate.
-Depending on the fault trip type, terminal and roperation can be configured as shown in the table below.
-See "Bit Selection" on page 4-3 the After selecting the multi-function relay to use as the trip output, select 29 (Trip Mode) in OL the trip occurs from the drive, the applicable multi-function relay will be activated.
-Activation multi-function relay can be set up as below depending on the trip type.
-Setting Function bit3 bit2 bit1 Tunction Х Operates when low voltage fault trips occur Х Operates when fault trips other than low voltage occur Х Operates when auto restart fails (Pr.8 and Pr.9) OU.31 Relay1 Set the Rela ay1 output n nulti-functior a selection.
-OU.33 Relay2 Set the Rela ay2 output n nulti-functior a selection.
+Code Description OU.30 Trip Out Mode the relevant operation of After select the trip occ t terminal ar can be config ting the mul- curs from the nd relay will o gured as show ti-function re e drive, the ap e fault trip output settings.
+When a fault trip occurs in the drive, operate.
+Depending on the fault trip type, terminal and relay wn in the table below.
+See "Bit Selection" on page 4-3 for details. lay to use as the trip output, select 29 (Trip Mode) in OU.31, 33.
+If oplicable multi-function relay will be activated.
+Activation status of below depending on the trip type.
+00.50 mp Out Mode Setting Function bit3 bit2 bit1 FUICION Х Operates when low voltage fault trips occur Х Operates when fault trips other than low voltage occur Х Operates when auto restart fails (Pr.8 and Pr.9) OU.31 Relay1 Set the Rel ay1 output r nulti-functior n selection.
+OU.33 Relay2 Set the Rel ay2 output r nulti-functior n selection.
 OU.53 Trip Out On Dly, OU.54 Trip Out Off Dly